BoPeng/simuPOP-examples/contrib/Tiago/README.md

 !!Video

-From the output of the script above you can generate a set of images with [[Attach:plot.py |this script]].
+From the output of the script above you can generate a set of images with [this script](Attach:plot.py ).

 Here is a video example: